-- Maintains existing HF-radar capability to support the critical national capacity and continue the investment in wave mapping at critical ports.
+- Maintain HF-radar capability to support the critical national capacity for surface currents and continue investment in wave observations at critical ports.

-- Maintains observation capabilities in Pacific Northwest estuaries, in coordination with local and regional programs, to aid sustainable resource management, water quality assessment and sub-regional climate change evaluation.
+- Maintain observation capabilities in Pacific Northwest estuaries in coordination with local and regional programs to aid sustainable resource management, water quality assessment, and climate change evaluation.

-- Maintains core elements of beach and shoreline observing programs by providing essential observations and better decision support tools for coastal managers, planners and engineers.
+- Maintain core elements of beach and shoreline observing programs by providing essential observations and better decision support tools for coastal managers, planners and engineers.

-- Contributes to a community of complementary numerical regional models, including the operation of regional models, and the tools and products they support, covering the head of tide of estuaries to the outer edges of the EEZ in both OR and WA.
+- Contribute to a community of complementary numerical regional models, including the operation of regional models, and the tools and products they support, covering estuaries and the coastal ocean.

-- Continues to deliver user-defined products and services for PNW stakeholders.
+- Continue to deliver existing and create innovative and transformative user-defined products and services for the community.